 Lawyers who do not routinely handle malpractice and Wrongful Death cases involving errors by Arkansas surgeons simply do not know what to look for it the medical records, and do not have the knowledge necessary to win a trial involving medical malpractice in surgery.
 We do.

 We’re not afraid to go against a powerful local hospital or doctor, and we’re not going to “give them a break” because they belong to the same country club or their kids go to the same school.
 Medical malpractice lawsuits are what we do.

 Contact Us Right Now.
 Tomorrow May Be Too Late.

-There are laws which prevent people injured by medical malpractice from being able to sue if they wait too long, no matter how bad the malpractice was, and no matter how badly the patient was hurt.
+There are laws which prevent people injured by medical malpractice and Wrongful Death from being able to sue if they wait too long, no matter how bad the malpractice was, and no matter how badly the patient was hurt.
 Every day you wait to contact a lawyer may be the day that it becomes too late to sue-or a witness disappears, or a key record is lost.

 There is no reason to wait: We never charge a penny for the consultation.
 Call Polewski & Associates today at 501-404-0062.